JLLeitschuh/security-research/bulk-pr-generation/partial-path-traversal/PR_MESSAGE.md

 # Security Vulnerability Fix

-This pull request fixes a partial-path traversal vulnerability due to an insufficient path traveral guard.
+This pull request fixes a partial-path traversal vulnerability due to an insufficient path traversal guard.

 ## Preamble